joj-macho/joj-macho.github.io/tutorials/python/python-functions.md

 print()
 login_data('Bob', 'boby1990')

-# Output
+# Output:
-Username: Alice
+# Username: Alice
-Password: alice123
+# Password: alice123

-Username: Bob
+# Username: Bob
-Password: boby1990
+# Password: boby1990
 {% endhighlight %}

 In this example, we define a function named `login_data()` that takes two parameters: `username` and `password`.
 When we call the function `login_data()`, we provide a username and a password as arguments, in that order.
 For example, in the function call `login_data('Alice', 'alice123')`, the argument 'Alice' is assigned to the parameter `username`, and the argument 'alice123' is assigned to the parameter `password`.
 In the function body, these two parameters are used to display information about the login data being described.